 View tax payment history: Once you’ve made payments through online processors, you may want to see proof that the IRS received the amount you sent.
 You can view past payments by signing up here: irs.gov/payments/view-your-tax-account.

 Reporting estimated payments: Estimated payments should be reported when filing your annual taxes on line 65 of Form 1040 or line 41 of Form 1040A.
 In my experience, if you make a mistake and forget to report some of these payments, the IRS will catch the error and refund the difference.

 Paying end of year taxes: Tell your tax preparer or tax software that you’ll pay via check.
 Then, browse to the appropriate tax payment site (e.g. Pay1040.com, OfficialPayments.com, or PayUSAtax.com) to pay your taxes.
 There is no need to mail in the 1040V payment voucher.

-UPDATE: A couple of readers have informed me that Samsung / Android Pay (Google Pay) are only supported through Visa Checkout and that this does not trigger the Altitude’s 3X rewards.
+Some tax payment websites support mobile wallet payments such as Samsung Pay or Google Pay.
+The US Bank Altitude Reserve card earns 3X for mobile wallet payments, so it should be a great match.
+However, readers have reported that Samsung / Android Pay (Google Pay) are only supported through Visa Checkout and that this does not trigger the Altitude’s 3X rewards.

 Top 5 reasons to pay federal taxes with a credit card or gift card